 In the Scrum cheat sheet, you will find all of the most important terms and practices explained in a simple and efficient manner.
 Making it easy to check something and get back to work immediately.

 Scrum has been the most popular Agile framework for quite some time now and this is not going to change any time soon.
 The framework is easy to understand and covers various business management aspects, making it easy to pick up and keep up.
-Compared to Kanban that provides only vague guidance for its practitioners, Scrum rules are very extensive and restrictive.
+Compared to Kanban which provides only vague guidance for its practitioners, Scrum rules are more extensive.
 However, this is just what most new Agile practitioners are after and they pick Scrum in order to have a good start with Agile.